wmcadigital/wmca-design-system/doc/contributing/css.md

 .block__element {}
 .block--modifier {}

-.wmcads-card               // Block - the root of a component .wmcads-card__body         // Element - a part of the block .wmcads-card--active       // Modifier - a variant of the block
+.ds-card               // Block - the root of a component .ds-card__body         // Element - a part of the block .ds-card--active       // Modifier - a variant of the block
 ```

 It uses double hyphens (`--`) and underscores (`__`) so that the block, element